xp44mm/Notebook/ConcurrencyCookbook/02 Async Basics.md

 ### Problem

-You need to consume a `ValueTask<T>` value.
+You need to consume a `ValueTask<'T>` value.

 ### Solution

-Using await is the most straightforward and common way to consume a `ValueTask<T>` or `ValueTask` value.
+Using await is the most straightforward and common way to consume a `ValueTask<'T>` or `ValueTask` value.
 The majority of the time, this is all you need to do:

 ```C#
 ValueTask<int> MethodAsync();